jplanetx/AIBabe/docs/technical/semantic_memory_architecture.md

 *   **5.3.
 Semantic Information Extractor & Contextual Augmentation:** **OpenAI GPT models** (e.g., GPT-3.5-turbo, GPT-4)
     *   **Justification:** Strong natural language understanding capabilities required to accurately identify facts, preferences, and nuances from user text.
 Can also handle the contextual augmentation and conflict resolution logic.
 *   **5.4.
 Primary Data & Metadata Storage:** **Supabase PostgreSQL** with **Prisma ORM**
     *   **Justification:** Existing primary database.
-Suitable for storing structured metadata related to semantic memories (e.g., `memoryId`, `userId`, `timestamp`, `memoryType`, links to original messages) and for managing user-specific memory configurations.
+Suitable for storing structured metadata for `UserFact` and `UserSemanticPreference` (defined in [`prisma/schema.prisma`](prisma/schema.prisma:167)), including their textual content, types, user associations, and timestamps.
 Prisma simplifies database interactions.
 *   **5.5.
+Client Configuration and Initialization:**
+    *   **Prisma Client:** The existing global Prisma client instance from [`lib/prismaClient.ts`](lib/prismaClient.ts) will be used for all interactions with the Supabase PostgreSQL database, including operations on `UserFact` and `UserSemanticPreference` tables.
+    *   **Pinecone Client:** The existing Pinecone client initialization from [`lib/pineconeClient.ts`](lib/pineconeClient.ts) will be used.
+It will be configured to use a dedicated namespace for semantic memory vectors (see Environment Variables).
+    *   **Semantic Memory Store ([`lib/semanticMemoryStore.ts`](lib/semanticMemoryStore.ts)):** A new utility module will be created to encapsulate semantic memory-specific interactions with both Prisma and Pinecone clients.
+This module will handle initialization checks and provide a unified interface for semantic memory operations.
+*   **5.6.
 Asynchronous Processing:** (Consideration for Memory Ingestion)
     *   **Technology:** Vercel Serverless Functions (for initial implementation), potentially moving to a dedicated queue like BullMQ or a cloud-native queue (AWS SQS, Google Pub/Sub) if load increases.
     *   **Justification:** Decouples memory ingestion from the main chat response flow, ensuring chat responsiveness.